open-telemetry/opentelemetry-python/docs/getting-started.rst

       static_configs:
       - targets: ['localhost:8000']

-Then start a Docker container for it:
+Then start a Docker container for the instance:

 .. code-block:: sh